- Python 99.3%

 /userbotjoin <link> |

-Join a channel/group via Userbot using an invite link |
+Join a channel/group via Userbot (no admin needed) |

 /groups |